MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

 uid: microsoft.quantum.how-to.visualize-circuits
 ---

-# Visualize quantum circuit diagrams with Q#
+# How to visualize quantum circuit diagrams with Q#

 Quantum circuit diagrams are a visual representation of quantum operations.
 They show the flow of qubits through the quantum program, including the gates and measurements applied to them.